faster-cpython/bench_runner/DEVELOPER.md

 # Benchmarking infrastructure for the Faster CPython project

-TODO: Rewrite all of the paths here.

-This repository contains a number of GitHub Actions workflows to run benchmarks on a set of private, self-hosted, bare metal machines that we control.
+This repository contains a number of GitHub Actions workflows to run benchmarks on a set of private, self-hosted, bare metal machines.

 ## The workflows

 There is a single user-facing workflow, `benchmark.yml`, that [reuses](https://docs.github.com/en/actions/using-workflows/reusing-workflows) the other workflows, prefixed with `_`.

 Unfortunately, it is not possible to select a self-hosted runner based on an input variable.
-To get around this, some of the workflow files are generated from "templates" by the `regenerate_workflows.py` script to work around limitations in the Github Actions workflow language.
+To get around this, some of the workflow files are generated from "templates" by the `install.py` script to work around limitations in the Github Actions workflow language.
 ("Templates" is probably overstating it -- it's just YAML with some sections repeated and modified.)
-Both the source and generated workflow files need to be committed to the git repo, and CI will confirm that the generated files have been regenerated when the source files change.

 ### benchmark.yml

 This is the main user entry point.
-See the [user documentation](README.md) for information about the parameters it takes.
+See the [user documentation](bench_runner/templates/README.md) for information about the parameters it takes.

-It kicks off one or two benchmarking runs (depending on the value of `benchmark_base`) (`_benchmark.yml`), then generates the derived results (`_generate.yml`), and publishes public results, if any (`_publish.yml`).
+It kicks off one or two sets of benchmarking runs (depending on the value of `benchmark_base`) (`_benchmark.yml`), then generates the derived results (`_generate.yml`), and publishes public results, if any (`_publish.yml`).

 ### _benchmark.yml

 This workflow manages building a specific revision of CPython, runs a complete set of benchmarks, and then commits the pyperformance-style `.json` file to this repo.
-Both the `pyperformance` and `pyston` benchmarks suites are run, configured by the `benchmark.manifest` file in this repo.
+By default, both the `pyperformance` and `pyston` benchmarks suites are run, configured by the `benchmark.manifest` file.

-There are three separate jobs, one for each platform (Windows, Linux and macOS).
+There are separate jobs for each runner.
-If the user chose to run on all machines, these jobs may run in parallel, but otherwise, each machine only handles one job at a time to get more accurate benchmarks.
+If the user chose to run on all runners, these jobs may run in parallel, but otherwise, each runner only handles one job at a time to get more accurate benchmarks.

 There are additional parameters available to save time during debugging, but these are not exposed to the user since they create results that aren't useful for full comparisons: